 Objectives Encourage the use of better efficient air-conditioned equipment to minimise energy consumption.
-Applicability Applicable to air-conditioned building areas where its aggregate air-conditioned areas > 1000m2.
-Scope covers all air-conditioned equipment for the buildings as listed: • Chillers • Air Handling Units (AHU) • Chilled water pumps • Condenser water pumps • Cooling Towers • Unitary Air-Conditioners/ Condensing Units which include single-split units, multi-spilt units and variable refrigerant flow (VRF) system Baseline Standard Minimum efficiency requirement of the air-conditioning system stated in MS 1525:2019 or SS 530 & SS CP 13.
-Points scoring and fulfilment of pre-requisite for air-conditioning will be allowed in the following scenarios: • Provided by developer for NLA. • Not provided by developer but included as part of green lease AND inclusion in green fit out guidelines and building user guide. • Not provided by developer but included as obligation to purchaser AND inclusion in green fit out guidelines and building user guide.
-Fulfilment of pre-requisite for air-conditioning without point scoring: • Included in green fit out guidelines and building user guide. • For gold and platinum projects, savings in energy model to reflect efficiency of air-conditioners proposed in green fit out guidelines.
-1-2(a) Water-Cooled Chilled Water Plant Baseline Building Cooling Load < 500 RT ≥ 500 RT Prerequisite Requirements0.850.75Minimum system efficiency of central chilled-water plantkW/RTkW/RT i.
-Water-Cooled Chiller - Refer Table 25 of MS 1525:2019 to calculate Its Coefficient of Performance (COP) ii.
-Chilled-water pump and condenser water pump efficiency - Refer to Clause 8.2.5.1 in MS 1525:2019 which states that for chilled water or condenser water pumping system operating for more than 750 hours a year, the pump efficiency shall be:
+Applicability Applicable to air-conditioned building areas where its aggregate air-conditioned areas > 1000m 2 .
+Scope covers all air-conditioned equipment for the buildings as listed: Chillers Air Handling Units (AHU) Fan Coil Units (FCU) Unitary Air-Conditioners/ Condensing Units which include single-split units, multi-spilt units and variable refrigerant flow (VRF) system Baseline Standard Minimum efficiency requirement of the air-conditioning system stated in MS 1525:2019 or SS 530 & SS CP 13.
+Points scoring and fulfilment of pre-requisite for air-conditioning will be allowed in the following scenarios: Provided by developer for NLA.
+Not provided by developer but included as part of green lease AND inclusion in building user guide.
+Not provided by developer but included as obligation to purchaser AND inclusion in building user guide.
+Fulfilment of pre-requisite for air-conditioning without point scoring: Included in building user guide.
+For gold and platinum projects, savings in energy model to reflect efficiency of air-conditioners proposed in building user guidelines.
+1-2(a) Water-Cooled Chilled Water Plant Baseline Building Cooling Load Prerequisite Requirements 0.85 0.75 Minimum system efficiency of kW/RT kW/RT central chilled-water plant i.
+Baseline for Water-Cooled Chiller - Refer Table 25 of MS 1525:2007 to calculate Its Coefficient of Performance (COP) ii.
+Chilled-water pump and condenser water pump efficiency - Refer to Clause 8.2.5.1 in MS 1525:2007 which states that for chilled water or condenser water pumping system operating for more than 750 hours a year, the pump efficiency shall be: